pCloud/pcloud-sdk-java/README.md

 ```java
 Call<RemoteFolder> call = apiClient.listFolder(RemoteFolder.ROOT_FOLDER_ID);
 ```
   - Creating `Call` instances does not by itself make any API request, treat the objects as a declaration of intent.
-See the following sections for more inofrmation on how to execute calls.
+See the following sections for more information on how to execute calls.
   - For a full list of available API calls, see [here](https://pcloud.github.io/pcloud-sdk-java/com/pcloud/sdk/ApiClient.html).

 #### Executing a `Call` and obtaining the result on the same thread:
 ```java
 RemoteFolder folder = call.execute();
 ```
-  - `Call.execute()` will block the current thread until call is executed, a timeout is reached or an error occurs.
+  - `Call.execute()` will execute the call on the calling thread, blocking it until a response is delivered, a timeout is reached or an error occurs.
   - `Call.execute()` will throw an `IOException` on a networking error and `ApiError` on error returned by pCloud's API.
   - Request timeouts can be controlled via the methods in `ApiClient.Builder`
+  - **Avoid calling `Call.execute()` from the UI thread, as it can potentially block for an extended period of time.
+On Android applications targetting API11+ , calling this method from the main thread will cause a `NetworkOnMainThreadException`.**

 #### Executing a `Call` asynchronously:
 ```java